vtimd/vcs-fitcycle/README.md

     vpcname (the name you'd like assigned to the new VPC) cidr (the network block _without_ subnet mask)

-3. Run `terraform validate` to ensure there are no errors in the Terraform configuration.
+4. Run `terraform validate` to ensure there are no errors in the Terraform configuration.
 If any errors are reported, fix them before proceeding.

-4. Run `terraform plan` to evaluate the current infrastructure and prepare a plan for creating the desired configuration.
+5. Run `terraform plan` to evaluate the current infrastructure and prepare a plan for creating the desired configuration.

-5. Run `terraform apply` to create the desired infrastructure.
+6. Run `terraform apply` to create the desired infrastructure.

+** SKIP FOR NOW

 6. Few steps prior to configuring the new instances: